A Nonparametric Bayesian Framework for Uncertainty Quantification in Stochastic Simulation: Introduction

 Many existing methods assume specific parametric families for input models with unknown parameter values estimated from finite real-world data; see the review in \cite{Barton_2012}.
-The input uncertainty can be quantified by the posteriors of input parameters.
-However, for most practical problems, we do not know the underlying input families.
-In addition, the real-world data tend to have rich properties, such as skewness and multi-modality, and there is no single standard parametric model that can capture these properties well.
-Even flexible parametric Johnson Transformation System (JTS) can only capture unimodal and bimodal distributional shapes \citep{Biller_Nelson_2003, Biller_Gunes_wsc2010}.
+The input model estimation uncertainty can be quantified by the posteriors of model parameters.
+However, the standard parametric distributions cannot always capture the rich features in the real-world data, such as skewness and multi-modality.
 If the selected parametric families do not have sufficient flexibility and cannot represent the underlying input models well, there always exists the distribution family selection error which does not vanish as the amount of real-world data becomes large.
-This inconsistent estimation could lead to incorrect inference even for the moderate size of real-world data \citep{Hjort_Holmes_2011}.
+This inconsistent estimation could lead to incorrect inference even for the moderate size of real-world data \cite{Hjort_Holmes_2011}.

-One possible remedy for the inconsistency of parametric approaches is to introduce the {\it family uncertainty}, which accounts for the input model selection error among a pre-specified pool of candidate parametric families. \cite{Chick_2001} proposed Bayesian Model Averaging (BMA) to quantify input uncertainty from both families and parameter values, where the family uncertainty is characterized by the posterior probabilities of different candidate parametric models.
-Since it is difficult for any standard parametric family to capture the rich features in the real-world data, it could be challenging to select the appropriate candidate models for BMA; see Section~14.1 in \cite{Bishop_2006}.
+One possible remedy for the inconsistency of parametric approaches is to introduce the {\it family uncertainty}, which accounts for the input model selection error among a \textit{pre-specified} pool of candidate parametric families.
+The study in \cite{Chick_2001} proposed Bayesian Model Averaging (BMA) to quantify input model estimation uncertainty from both families and parameter values, where the family uncertainty is characterized by the posterior probabilities of different candidate parametric models.
+However, \textit{BMA is based on the assumption that all data come from one of candidate distributions; see Section~14.1 in \cite{Bishop_2006}.} In other words, BMA relies on the assumption that all data are generated from a single underlying true parametric family, and this family must be included as a candidate \it priori.
+Since it is difficult for any standard parametric family to capture the rich features in the real-world data, it could be challenging to select the appropriate candidate models for BMA.
 Furthermore, if the selected families are not mutually exclusive, such as exponential and Gamma distributions, it can potentially lead to model identification problems.